 Hypertension is the second leading cause of kidney disease.

 Having high blood pressure can damage blood vessels, including the blood vessels in the kidneys.
-When the vessels in the kidneys aren’t working properly, the kidneys can’t work like they need to.
+The kidneys can’t work like they need to when the vessels in the kidneys aren’t working properly.

 So while it is difficult to prove that stress directly causes kidney disease, the potential outcomes from chronic stress can cause kidney disease and further kidney damage.